in slow retreat

 the following list appears:

 Progressieve ontwikkeling van de PV-markt in Duitsland in 2012-2013

 development of installed capacity of photovoltaic installations in Germany

 in 2012 and 2013, extracted from the month reports published by Bundesnetzagentur.

 In green columns the new capacity per month in MWp (refer to left Y-axis

 for scale).
 In yellow with red numbers the accumulation of newly installed

-PV-capacity reported to BNA as of January 1, 2012 (refer to right Y-axis
+PV-capacity reported to BNA as of January 1, for the year graphs presented

 (refer to right Y-axis for scale).

 the next two graphs similar views of development of the number of installations